 The standard finish for sloped edging is a split face, Since the top of sloped edging is buried, pieces will ship with either a sawn top or split top, at the convenience of the factory, unless otherwise specified by the customer.

-- Sawn top (standard): the top of the curb has a smooth finish created by saw cutting.
+- Sawn top (standard): most common; slabs for curb are typically sawn top and bottom; the top of the curb has a smooth finish created by saw cutting.

-- Split top: the top of the curb has a rough finish created by being split.
+- Split top: the top of the curb has a rough finish created by being split; for an historic look.

 The only standard joint type offered on sloped edging is the Full Joint with a straight cut.